-- (1) Reflects attendance to the meetings held before Mr. Mazzorin ceased to be a member of the Audit Committee on September 8, 2015. - (2) Includes a board cash retainer of U.S. \$50,000 and committees cash retainers of U.S.\$15,000 converted to Canadian dollars using an exchange rate of 1.4080, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars on January 29, 2016.
-For a complete itemization of the compensation, see "Compensation of Directors". - (3) Based on the closing price of the Subordinate Voting Shares on the TSX (\$15.52) on January 29, 2016, being the last trading day before the end of Fiscal 2016.
+- Includes a board cash retainer of U.S.\$50,000 and a committee member cash retainer of U.S.\$10,000 converted to Canadian dollars using an (1)exchange rate of 1.3030, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars on January 31, 2017.
+For a complete itemization of the compensation, see "Compensation of Directors". - Based on the closing price of the Subordinate Voting Shares on the TSX (\$26.29) on January 31, 2017, being the last trading day before the (2) end of Fiscal 2017. - Equity ownership was assessed as at January 31, 2017, based on the closing price of the Subordinate Voting Shares (\$26.29) on such date.
+(3) For further details on the share ownership guidelines applicable to independent directors, see "Compensation of Directors - Share Ownership Guidelines for Independent Directors".